About the course

 We have a strong reputation for nurturing successful, confident and forward-thinking teachers.
 Our teaching courses are highly regarded, with Ofsted awarding us an ‘Outstanding’ rating for our Primary and Further Education and Skills provision.
-We were also ranked tenth in the country for undergraduate teacher training in the Good Teacher Training Guide 2017.
+We are also currently ranked as a Top 25 institution for our Education courses.

 Practical teaching experience lies at the heart of all of our teacher training courses.
 High-quality placements in different educational settings will build your skills in the classroom and you’ll benefit from the support of expert mentors throughout.
 We have partnerships with over 400 schools, so we’ll arrange your placements for you.

 At Derby, you’ll discover exciting teacher training courses which will prepare you to teach the age group of your choice - primary, secondary and post-14 learners.
 Whether you’re embarking on your first degree, or you’re ready to study one of our PGCE courses, we offer a choice to suit you.